jdossgollin/lab-guide/docs/index.md

     We overcome our limitations by actively seeking out diverse perspectives and challenging our preexisting assumptions.

 !!! success "Open Science"
-    We make our research accessible to all levels of an inquiring society, amateur or professional.
+    Our research is accessible to all levels of society.
+    We approach complex problems with a collaborative mindset.
+    When we make mistakes, we recognize them and do our best to fix them.

 !!! info "Credit"
     The organization and framing of this document borrows heavily from lab guides written by